-Lynchburg-area schoolchildren who have been learning music theory and piano from Lynchburg College students will present their annual spring concert on Tuesday, May 12, at 6 p.m. in Sydnor Performance Hall.
+Lynchburg-area schoolchildren who have been learning music theory and piano from University of Lynchburg students will present their annual spring concert on Tuesday, May 12, at 6 p.m. in Sydnor Performance Hall.
 The concert is free and open to the public.

 The LC music department operates Music Bridge in collaboration with The Ellington Fellowship, a local nonprofit that hosts concerts at a downtown theatre and also seeks to cultivate and promote musical talent in the Lynchburg community.

-The Ellington created the Music Bridge program in 2003, and Lynchburg College became involved in 2009.
+The Ellington created the Music Bridge program in 2003, and University of Lynchburg became involved in 2009.
 LC music students, including some who are majoring or minoring in music education, teach weekly classes on music theory and performance.

 Local children enter the program in first or second grade and continue with the group lessons through fifth grade.
 After that, some students opt to continue participating and taking private lessons from LC students.